-Kevin Pietersen becomes first overseas player to deliver MAK Pataudi Lecture: Full text of his speech
+Kevin Pietersen bats for Test cricket in MAK Pataudi Memorial Lecture: Full text of his speech

 For me, it’s the ability to take your lessons from the nets into the heat of battle.

-It’s the determination to prepare, practise and give 100% commitment to everything away from the game.
+It’s the determination to prepare, practise and give 100 percent commitment to everything away from the game.
 I appreciate that’s quite lot to ask for before Thursday!
 But I know some of you personally and you have been demonstrating those qualities and that application for a long time now.

-My second question that I ask on behalf of every cricket fan and every player who has experienced the extraordinay highs and lows of test cricket is this:
+My second question that I ask on behalf of every cricket fan and every player who has experienced the extraordinary highs and lows of Test cricket is this:

 What will it take to keep this form of the game alive?